 Applicants who disagree with a repayment amount determined by the Program may challenge the determination.
 See the Program-based Reconsideration and/or Administrative Review section of these Guidelines.
-If the applicant's request is denied or there is failure on the part of the applicant to contest within the allotted timeframe, the Program will proceed with collecting the repayment amount.
-If the applicant's request results in a revision of the award amount or eligibility, the applicant will sign a revised Grant Agreement which will outline the requirements related to such changes and the requirements for repaying the remaining overdue amount, if any.
+If the applicant's request is denied or there is failure on the part of the applicant they do not contest the determination within the allotted timeframe, the Program will proceed with collecting the repayment amount the recapture of funds process.
+If the applicant's request results in a revision of the award amount or eligibility, the applicant will sign a revised Grant Agreement, which will outline the requirements related to such changes and the requirements for repaying the remaining overdue amount, if any.

 Once it has been determined that the applicant must return funds to the CDBG-DR grant fund, the applicant must repay their funds in a timely manner.
+Applicants will have thirty (30) days from the Repayment Notification to return awarded funds.
+If funds have not been returned after thirty (30) days, applicants will be referred to the Program Legal Division for further action.
 All repayments shall be expected to be repaid in full as one lump sum amount.
 All funds recovered because of this policy will be tracked in the Disaster Recovery Grant Reporting system (DRGR) and returned to the CDBG-DR account or U.S. Treasury if the CDBG-DR grant has been closed out.